 Our pain management clinics are available to any pet suffering with general or localised stiffness (including arthritis, hip or elbow dysplasia, reduced joint or limb mobility post surgery or muscle trauma) to help increase mobility, improve quality of life and relieve pain.

 Following a lifestyle analysis to assess what hurts and how we can help, we’ll discuss strategies for making your pet more comfortable at home and how to improve interaction for more play and more fun!
 You’ll learn how to identify signs of pain, and we’ll teach you basic massage and physiotherapy techniques you can carry out regularly at home to improve your pet’s mobility.
 We’ll work alongside any current medical management and vet recommendations and design a tailored programme to suit the specific needs of your pet.
 And we’ll see your pet at regular intervals to assess progress and adapt your pet’s exercises as their mobility improves.

 Parasite Prevention Clinics

 No one wants their pets to be plagued by parasites!

 Fleas, ticks and worms can all carry disease and make our pets poorly.
 Flea allergy dermatitis is the most common disease seen in dogs and cats*, where pets develop hypersensitivity to flea saliva.
 Many of us will have heard of Lyme Disease contracted by being bitten by infected ticks, and different worms can cause health issues for our pets, some more serious than others.
 Lung worm, for example, can be fatal to dogs.

 It’s not just our pets that are at health risk if we don’t protect against parasites, but us too!

-Book in to one of our free nurse-led parasite clinics to discuss the best protection for your pet and their lifestyle.
+Book in to one of our nurse-led parasite clinics to discuss the best protection for your pet and their lifestyle.
 As well as keeping your furry friend healthy, you’ll be keeping yourself safe and your home infestation-free.